Hashime Murayama: Life

-Murayama was offered work at Cornell University by George Papanicolaou.
+Murayama was offered work at Cornell University by Georgios Papanikolaou.
 Papanicolaou was studying cancer cells, and needed illustrations of cancer cells to train other doctors to identify diseased cells for cancer screening.
 Murayama used a camera lucida to project an image of the cells under the microscope onto paper.
 It was essential for Murayama to identify key examples in the groups of cells that could best illustrate the differences between healthy and cancerous cells, and then to accurately reproduce the structures and add the colors of the dyes.
 To draw fine structures such as cilia, he sometimes used a brush with a single bristle.
 In 1943, Murayama's illustrations of cervical cells were published in a book by Papanicolaou, describing what became known as the Pap smear, to detect cervical cancer.

 During the war, Murayama was watched closely.
 His Washington house, which he had signed over to one of his sons (a United States citizen), was searched by agents seeking signs of espionage.
 The Alien Enemy Hearing Board had him arrested twice, in 1942 and 1943.
 Murayama was detained for five months on Ellis Island.

 Papanicolaou appealed to the board, on the grounds that Murayama was doing essential, potentially life-saving work that no one else could do.
 He gained the support of U.S. attorney general Francis Biddle, who arranged for Murayama to be freed.

 In 1952, Murayama’s original watercolor paintings were used as models by diagnosticians in the largest screening trial to be sponsored by the National Cancer Institute, involving nearly 150,000 women.
 The use of Pap smears as a cancer screening tool decreased the mortality rate from cervical cancer by 70%.

 Murayama continued to study cancer cells at Cornell University until his death in 1954.
 He was survived by his wife and two children.
 In 1966 his widow, Nao, became an American citizen.

-A May 2019 Google doodle of George Papanicolaou shows him holding one of the illustrations of cancer cells drawn by Hashime Murayama.
+A May 2019 Google doodle of Georgios Papanikolaou shows him holding one of the illustrations of cancer cells drawn by Hashime Murayama.
+Murayama' efforts in the fight against cervical cancer, along with that of Papanikolaou and his wife Andromachi and Helen Octavia Dickens, are featured in the documentary film The Cancer Detectives which first aired on American Experience on March 26, 2024.